Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - language tuition for education or professional needs

-- preparation for higher education course entrance requirements.
+- preparation for six form and higher education course entrance requirements

 As a private tutor, you'll need to: